PegasusSimulator/PegasusSimulator/README.md

 * Use [Discussions]() for discussing ideas, asking questions, and requests features.
 * Use [Issues]() to track work in development, bugs and documentation issues.
 * Use [Pull Requests]() to fix bugs or contribute directly with your own ideas, code, examples or improve documentation.

+## Licenses

+NVIDIA Isaac Sim is available freely under [individual license](https://www.nvidia.com/en-us/omniverse/download/).

+Pegasus Simulator is released under [BSD-3 License](LICENSE).
+The license files of its dependencies and assets are present in the [`docs/licenses`](docs/licenses) directory.

 ## Project Sponsors
 - Dynamics Systems and Ocean Robotics (DSOR) group (Portugal), under Marcelo Jacinto's Ph.D. grant funded by FCT.